CreateSean/craft-starter/README.md

 1. run `npm install` or `npm i`

-Add any scripts or css you need by running `npm install <package-name> --save-dev` You can then have the required javascript or css files combined and minimized by adding paths to the correct files in `webpack.mix.js` on line 64-70(js) or line 74-78(css). when you run `npm run watch` everything will be combined and output to `/public/assets/js` or `public/assets/css`
+Add any scripts or css you need by running `npm install <package-name> --save-dev` You can then have the required javascript or css files combined and minimized by adding paths to the correct files in `webpack.mix.js` on line 64-70(js) or line 74-78(css). when you run `npx mix watch` everything will be combined and output to `/public/assets/js` or `public/assets/css`

 2. update the banner text that gets prepended to css on lines 75-85 of `webpack.mix.js` with your project info
 3. in `webpack.mix.js` update line 12  `const baseUrl = 'https://craft-starter.ddev.site'` with your local domain